-Prerequisite: A passing score of 230+ on the reading portion of the THEA test or qualify for the "B or Better" option or THEA completion via SAT or ACT scores.
+Prerequisite: A passing score of 230+ on the reading portion of the THEA test, or completion of READ 90 with a grade of "C" or better, or THEA exemption via SAT, ACT, or TAKS scores.
 Recommended completion of GOVT 2301.

-◆GOVT 2304 INTRODUCTION TO POLITICAL SCIENCE CRT HRS:03 LEC HRS:03 LAB HRS:00
+◆GOVT 2304 INTRODUCTION TO POLITICAL SCIENCE

 This is an introductory survey of the discipline of political science focusing on the history, theory, scope and methods of the field, and the substantive topics in the discipline.

-Prerequisite: A passing score of 230+ on the reading portion of the THEA test or THEA exemption via SAT, ACT, or TAKS scores.
+Prerequisite: A passing score of 230+ on the reading portion of the THEA test, or completion of READ 90 with a grade of "C" or better, or THEA exemption via SAT.
+ACT. or TAKS scores.

-◆GOVT 2389 ACADEMIC COOPERATIVE IN GOVERNMENT CRT HRS:03 LEC HRS:03 LAB HRS:00
+◆GOVT 2389 ACADEMIC COOPERATIVE IN GOVERNMENT